-The capital of Moravia and the second city of the Republic, Brno is famous for its Motorcycle Grand Prix and trade fairs, but it is also a lively cultural centre with a major university and several theatres (including the Reduta, where Mozart conducted his own compositions in 1767) and some interesting historical sights.
+The capital of Moravia and the Republic’s second city, Brno, is famous for its Motorcycle Grand Prix and trade fairs.
+Still, it is also a lively cultural centre with a major university and several theatres (including the Reduta, where Mozart conducted his own compositions in 1767) and some interesting historical sights.
 Two Brno landmarks – the Špilberk fortress, which for centuries served as a Habsburg prison and is now the city museum, and the Gothic Cathedral of St Peter and St Paul – stand on adjacent hills.
-Below the cathedral is the Old Town.
+Below the cathedral in the Old Town.
 It’s worth climbing the tower of the Old City Hall for the views.
-Notice the middle turret of the hall’s Gothic portal, which is askew: according to local legend, it was left deliberately crooked by the builder as an act of revenge on the burghers for not paying his wages in full.
+Notice the middle turret of the hall’s Gothic portal, which is askew: according to local legend, the builder was left deliberately crooked as an act of revenge on the burghers for not paying his wages in full.

 Brno – Places of Interest

 Brno’s Old Town